wwfyde/dify-docs/en/features/logs.md

 ### Improvement Annotations

 {% hint style="info" %}
-These annotations will be used for model fine-tuning in future versions of Dify to improve model accuracy and response style.
+These annotations will be used for model fine-tuning in future versions of MoLook to improve model accuracy and response style.
 The current preview version only supports annotations.
 {% endhint %}

 Clicking on a log entry will open the log details panel on the right side of the interface.
 In this panel, operators can annotate an interaction: